2Peter318/hello-world/index.md

 >1914 Participation is achieved first of all by taking charge of the areas for which one assumes personal responsibility: by the care taken for the education of his family, by conscientious work, and so forth, man participates in the good of others and of society.31

-IN BRIEF

->1918 "There is no authority except from God, and those authorities that exist have been instituted by God" (Rom 13:1).

->1919 Every human community needs an authority in order to endure and develop.

->1920 "The political community and public authority are based on human nature and therefore . . . belong to an order established by God" (GS 74 § 3).

->1921 Authority is exercised legitimately if it is committed to the common good of society.
-To attain this it must employ morally acceptable means.

->1922 The diversity of political regimes is legitimate, provided they contribute to the good of the community.

->1923 Political authority must be exercised within the limits of the moral order and must guarantee the conditions for the exercise of freedom.

->1924 The common good comprises "the sum total of social conditions which allow people, either as groups or as individuals, to reach their fulfillment more fully and more easily" (GS 26 1).

->1925 The common good consists of three essential elements: respect for and promotion of the fundamental rights of the person; prosperity, or the development of the spiritual and temporal goods of society; the peace and security of the group and of its members.

->1926 The dignity of the human person requires the pursuit of the common good.
-Everyone should be concerned to create and support institutions that improve the conditions of human life.

->1927 It is the role of the state to defend and promote the common good of civil society.
-The common good of the whole human family calls for an organization of society on the international level.

 [CDC Workplace Vaccine Programm](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/essentialworker/workplace-vaccination-program.html)
 >Two types of exemptions can be implemented: